-Up to this point the users that the class has considered have all been remote, and the only information from users has come through text or role playing.
-Now the class will rely on each other as potential users, and pairs will get to interview each other to identify needs that could be addressed by developing an app.
+Up to this point, the users that the class has considered have all been remote, and the only information from users has come through text or role playing.
+Now students get to rely on each other as potential users, as pairs interview each other to identify needs that could be addressed by developing an app.